 When delivering a speech or presentation, it is preferable for a speaker to do so without notes whenever possible.
-Being free from notes allows a speaker to have maximum eye contact with the audience; it frees the speaker from being anchored to a lectern and allows him to use the full speaking area; and it conveys to the audience that the speaker is comfortable with the subject.
+Being free from notes allows a speaker to have maximum eye contact with the audience.
+The speaker can also move out from behind the lectern and use the full speaking area.
+And, it conveys to the audience that the speaker is comfortable with the subject.

 However, depending on the length of the presentation, its complexity and the amount of time available to prepare, speaking without notes is not always possible.
 In those cases where you have to use notes, here are some ideas for using them effectively:

-- Do not write your notes in paragraph form.
-This makes it easier to get lost.
+Do not write your notes in paragraph form.
+You will get lost.
 Better to write them out in point form with only one or two lines per point.

-- Enlarge the font.
 Many people have their notes written in size 12 or even 10 font, the same that they use for printed documents.
 Unless you have extremely good eyesight, small fonts will be difficult to read without squinting at your notes or picking them up or bending over the lectern to get a closer look.
-Your notes are for you alone, so increase the font to a decent size such as 18 or 20 so that your words can be easily seen.
+Your notes are for you.
+So increase the font to 18 or 20 so that you can easily read your notes.

-- Many people suggest using small speaking cards with key points that can be easily held in one’s hand.
+Many people suggest using speaking cards with key points.
 The advantage of such cards is that they will allow you to move about on the stage.
 The disadvantage is that they limit your ability to gesture with the hand holding the cards and they can be distracting to some in the audience.
 And you do not want to drop them!
 Practising your speech with the note cards beforehand will help things go more smoothly.